wrewsama/stretchsense_gesture_recognition/README.md

-# stretchsense_gesture_recognition
+# Stretchsense Gesture Recognition
-Collecting data from stretchsense sensors and using it to train neural networks
+This project aims to collect data from stretchsense sensors and use it to train neural networks to in turn recognise hand gestures.